BrianMitchL/brianm.me/_posts/2018-09-23-a-hackintosh-reflection.md

 link with an emoji in Safari.
 Twice, it crashed while recording a podcast for [The Nexus](https://thenexus.tv), which resulted in total loss of the recording.

 On a more positive note, High Sierra became more reliable.
-I feel like the Hackintosh was a quite good "Mac" and it supported all major features of a new Mac throughout its life.
+I feel like the Hackintosh was a quite good "Mac", and it supported all major features of a new Mac throughout its life.
 I was even able to install some new major updates to macOS on the day of their release.

 Seeing as the vast majority of the crashes later in its life were due to graphics issues (always read your logs in